Phinger Nail Polish

 Frankie with a P-H has a signature nail polish.
 It's kind of magical.
 Here's how it got him an invitation to do a TEDx talk.

 In college, Frankie was a punk.
-Among other unconventional stylistic choices, he wore glitter nail polish.
-Upon graduation and entering the workforce as a community organizer, he stopped, following Saul Alinsky's advice to blend in and become familiar the groups he intended to serve.
+In addition to his blue mohawk and other thematic wardrobe choices, he wore glitter nail polish.
+After graduation, Frankie entered the workforce as a community organizer.
+Following Saul Alinsky's advice to blend in and become familiar the groups he intended to serve, he wiped his nails clean, cut his hair, and adopted the more conventional blue oxfords and khaki pants of the normie world.

-She offered a welcoming smile.
-It was a moment of worlds uniting.
-The buttoned-down-blue-shirt Frankie, who prized professionalism and reliability, and the P-H-with-a Frankie, who cherished nonbinaryism and experimentality.
-He gave her his website URL.
-She ordered his book.
+The client broke into a welcoming smile.
+The buttoned-down-blue-shirt Frankie, who exuded professionalism and reliability, and the P-H-with-a Frankie, who cherished nonbinaryism and experimentality, had united.
+She asked for a link to his website and ordered his book later that evening.

 A month later, she reached out.
-"I'm in charge of recruiting speakers for a TEDx event.
-Would you talk about your art?"
+"I'm recruiting speakers for a TEDx event.
+Would you like to do a presentation about your art?"

-Voilà, he was in.
+Voilà.
 He'd been bold, he'd taken a risk, he'd shown up as his true self.
-He wrote drafts, solicited feedback on the iterations from a dozen friends, and delivered the talk at a film studio downtown.
-This talk exists now because of it.
+Now, he was in.
+Over the next weeks he drafted a talk, solicited feedback from a dozen friends, and delivered the final iteration at a film studio downtown.
+This TEDx exists now because of that interaction.

-"So," perhaps you're wondering, "is this Phinger Nail Polish actually magical?"
-YMMV.
-See for yourself.
+"So," you may be wondering, "is this Phinger Nail Polish actually magical?"

 You are.